-• PhD student Rachel Dobson (Leeds) made good progress on a manuscript exploring the environmental triggers for Ludwig’s Bustard Neotis ludwigii movements based on Jessica Shaw’s tracking data, which has up to 11 years of data for some individuals.
+- PhD student Rachel Dobson (Leeds) handed in her thesis at the end of 2024.
+She completed a draft paper describing Ludwig’s Bustard Neotis ludwigii movements based on Jessica Shaw’s tracking data, which has up to 11 years of data for some individuals.
 Some bustards undertake more or less regular migrations between the Nama and Succulent Karoo each year, following seasonal rains, whereas others are more sedentary.
+A second manuscript exploring the environmental triggers for their movements is nearing completion.

 Highlights